-Massachusetts Criminal Appeal Attorney
+Criminal Appellate Attorney

-There are many other possible mistakes, errors, and oversights that can occur during a criminal prosecution.
-For example, a trial judge may incorrectly deny a motion to suppress, improperly admit evidence at trial, allow the jury to proceed where there is insufficient evidence to support a conviction, or the failure to properly instruct the jury on the law.
+A criminal appeal challenges whether what occurred in the trial court was fair, whether the evidence was legally sufficient to justify the outcome, and whether the law was correctly interpreted and applied in the trial court.
+There are many mistakes, errors, and oversights that can occur during a criminal prosecution.
+For example, a trial judge may incorrectly decide a critical motion, improperly admit or exclude trial evidence, allow the jury to proceed where there is insufficient evidence to support a conviction, or improperly instruct the jury on the law.